oxygenxml/oxygen-git-client-addon/README.md

 ## Git Branch Manager

-To show all the local and remote branches, invoke the **Show Git Branch Manager** action from the toolbar of the Git Staging panel (look for the branches icon), or go to the **Window menu > Show view > Git Branch Manager**.
-By default the Git Branch Manager will be presented to the right of the editing area.
+To show all the local and remote branches, click the **Show Git Branch Manager** button on the toolbar of the Git Staging panel (look for the branches icon) or select **Git Branch Manager** from the **Window > Show view** menu.
+By default, the Git Branch Manager is presented to the right of the editing area.

-The Git Branch Manager side-view presents all the branches as a tree.
-The tree can be filtered by typing in the text field at the top of the panel and be reloaded by using the **Refresh** action.
+The Git Branch Manager side-view displays all the branches as a tree.
+The tree can be filtered using the text field at the top of the panel and you can reload the information by using the **Refresh** action.

 The following actions are available in the contextual menu for each local branch:
-- **Checkout branch**: checks out the selected branch - it switches the local repository to the selected branch.
+- **Checkout branch**: Checks out the selected branch and switches the local repository to the selected branch.
-- **Create branch**: creates a new branch using the selected one as the starting point.
+- **Create branch**: Creates a new branch using the selected branch as the starting point.
-- **Delete branch**: deletes the selected branch.
+- **Delete branch**: Deletes the selected branch.

 For the remote branches, the following action is available in the contextual menu:
-- **Checkout branch**: checks out the selected branch - it creates a local branch from the selected remote one.
+- **Checkout branch**: Checks out the selected branch and creates a local branch from the selected remote branch.

 ## Preferences